IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 set.

 The RF Channel field ranges 0 to 39.
-It reflects the value described in the Bluetooth Core Specification v5.2, Volume 6, Part A, Section 2.
+It reflects the value described in Volume 6, Part A, Section 2 of {{Bluetooth-Core}}.

 The Signal Power and Noise Power fields are signed integers expressing values in dBm.

 The Access Address Offenses field is an unsigned integer indicating the number of deviations from the valid access address that led to the packet capture.
-Access addresses are interpreted as described in the Bluetooth Core Specification v5.2, Volume 6, Part B, Section 2.1.2.
+Access addresses are interpreted as described in Volume 6, Part B, Section 2.1.2 of {{Bluetooth-Core}}.

 The Reference Access Address field corresponds to the Access Address configured into the capture tool that led to the capture of this packet.